root-project/web/install/index.md

 $ nix-shell -p root --run root
 ```

-A `root5` package provided for legacy code support.
+A `root5` package is provided for the legacy software support.

+If you encounter any issues, feel free report them to the [nixpkgs issue tracker](https://github.com/NixOS/nixpkgs/issues).

 ### Ubuntu and Debian-based distributions